hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 *127.0.0.1 localhost.localdomain localhost myhostname\
 ::1 localhost.localdomain localhost myhostname*

-You\'ll note that I set both lines; the 2nd line is for IPv6.
-More and more ISPs are providing this now (mine does) so it\'s good to be forward-thinking here.
+You'll note that I set both lines; the 2nd line is for IPv6.
+More and more ISPs are providing this now (mine does) so it's good to be forward-thinking here.

 The *hostname* utility is part of the *inetutils* package and is in